Posted on 5 June 2018

 How could I know that this was my invitation to the Swinging 80s, when London was to become a creative powerhouse as Britain rode out a recession and its youthful entrepreneurs leapt back into the world spotlight?
 In that quaint era, “mass media” amounted to three national TV networks offering two weekly pop shows, plus the grown-up newspapers selling 16 million daily, and four weekly music newspapers with trivial circulations.
 In 1980, the Daily Telegraph described discos as a “dehumanising threat to civilisation”.
 No kidding.

-Pop and rock were not deemed news-worthy unless they echoed with the reassuring names of dinosaurs such as Beatles, Who and Stones.
+Back in that day, pop and rock were not deemed news-worthy unless they echoed with the reassuring names of dinosaurs such as Beatles, Who and Stones.
 That’s not to say newspaper columnists didn’t have platforms for reviewing rock and pop records, but the chances of getting a new band mentioned were virtually zero.
 In terms of “yoof” culture coverage, the only competition I regarded as serious in 1980 were Robin Denselow in The Guardian and Peter York with his illuminating social autopsies in Harpers & Queen.
-TOTP was an embarrassment, the pop charts were a desert of blandness (Two-Tone being a solitary beacon of originality), and newspaper editors generally were actively hostile to being sold things new in show business.
+TOTP was an embarrassment, the pop charts were a desert of blandness (the Two-Tone bands being lone beacons of originality), and newspaper editors generally were actively hostile to being sold things new in show business.
 The unfamiliar tended to threaten sales.

-There was no assumption among our editorial hierarchies that the interests of the young were automatically news-worthy, so we hacks under 40 had to battle constantly to squeeze pop, rock and all manner of yoof culture into our newspapers, even at the liberal-minded Standard.
-Consequently, in response to demand among younger staff there, we’d created a little oasis of cool to report on young London in a page called On The Line (aka OTL), where I marshalled my colleagues’ contributions.
+Also, there was no assumption among our editorial hierarchies that the interests of the young were automatically news-worthy, so we hacks under 40 had to battle constantly to squeeze pop, rock and any kind of yoof culture into our newspapers, even at the liberal-minded Standard.
+Consequently, in response to demand among younger staff there, we’d been allocated a little oasis of cool to report on young London in a page called On The Line (aka OTL), where I marshalled my colleagues’ contributions.

-So here I am this month reading Barrat’s new book when suddenly on page 101 not only do I get a name check but also all this background to the OTL page being spelt out and for the next 100 pages my name appears like a motif dotted along the trail while he demonstrates the depth of his research and how Origins of Spandau Ballet & Truth About the New Romantics Movement have become his Mastermind topics.
+So here I am this month reading Barrat’s new book when suddenly on page 101 not only do I get a name check but also all this background to the OTL page being spelt out and for the next 100 pages my name appears like a motif dotted along the trail while he demonstrates the depth of his research and how the two parts of his book title – Origins of Spandau Ballet & Truth About the New Romantics Movement – have become his Mastermind topics.
 We are reading a spooky tale of coincidence and parallel lives as if Sherlock Holmes were our guide.

 The book not only reminds me of that call from Steve Strange on 22 January 1980 to announce Spandau’s new music for a Cabaret audience at only their third live performance.
 I am also mortified to read that I was his poor second choice for receiving the good news that kicked off the decade.
 Barrat reports that Strange had already informed the naff Ad Lib page, a ragbag of press releases in the rival Evening News, two weeks earlier.
 Because I’d been on holiday in mid-January and thus missed this, I’ve always thought *I* was Strange’s honoured first call.
 Durr.
 Consequently I *wasn’t* the first person to write about Spandau Ballet.
 Well, technically I was: Ad Lib had given the story one sentence as if it was a bizarre dance event without realising that “ballet” was part of a band’s name.
 So quietly I reckon I can still claim to be the first to write about them, as opposed to giving them half a name-drop.

 Next, Barrat is discussing Spandau’s concert No 4 on 7 March 1980 at the trendy Scala Cinema and the band’s strategy of playing only secret dates at non-rock venues and suddenly he knows all about the call I took from their manager Steve Dagger earlier that week who revealed that his band “put looks before music”(!). . .
-Oh, that’s right, it’s all coming back. . .
+Oh, that’s right, it’s all coming back now. . .
 About four years ago Barrat arranged to interview me, that’s where he’s got all this from.
 Said he wanted to check a few dates and I chattered away.
 And he gets the dates right too.
-First crucial date to win media attention, 24 Jan, Spandau play the Blitz (p.101), and previously unknown to me, Barrat records not only that a Bedfordshire band had already performed under the name Spandau Ballet, but also that on this day in 1980 a mate saw my report and alerted them to somebody else using their name at the Blitz that night!
+First crucial date to win media attention, 24 Jan, Spandau play the Blitz (p.101), and previously unknown to me, Barrat records not only that a Bedfordshire band had already performed under the name Spandau Ballet, but also that on this day in 1980 one of their mates saw my report and alerted them that somebody else was using their name at the Blitz that night!

 The second crucial date, 4 March, was my meeting with Spandau manager Steve Dagger (p.105).
 Committed soulboy Dagger took me for a pint to suss out my suitability to write about his un-rocky fashion band in their wing collars and cravats “and really weird followers”, and luckily I mentioned the magic password, James Brown Sex Machine, while enthusing about the same sort of black dance music he rated.
 Box ticked, I was A-OK for an invitation to see Spandau play and he’d earned his first “Dandies for Dancing” headline in OTL on 6 March, the day before the show.

-Amid all this, Spandau’s dazzling Scala shindig triggered a cascade of consequences.
-The audience was pure Hammer Horror meets Rank starlet.
-Precocious 19-year-old Blitz Kids were posing away in outrageous ensembles, dancing wildly in the aisles in robotic stances and an overstated jive.
-The band were starkly lit as for a Fritz Lang movie, while a cuff-linked Tony Hadley flaunted a languid cigarette as he sang.
+Amid all this activity, Spandau’s dazzling shindig at the Scala triggered a cascade of consequences.
+The band were starkly lit as for a Fritz Lang movie, while a cuff-linked Tony Hadley flaunted a languid cigarette as he let his rich baritone voice rip.
 Within four bars I had turned to a colleague and we both said “My God.
 They can play!”
 This bit was a surprise.
+They were a tight team and their music was strong on melody, which in its day was fresh.

 All the forces behind a cultural revolution were working overtime for their column inches.
-Dagger gave me his blessing by asking half a dozen chatterbox pals to come on the phone within the following week to talk me through the wondrous milieu I’d walked into (in the era before mobiles, this often required the interviewee being in a phone box at an appointed time to take my call).
+After the show, Dagger gave me his blessing by asking half a dozen chatterbox pals to come on the phone within the following week to talk me through the wondrous milieu I’d walked into (in the age before mobiles, this often required the interviewee being in a phone box at an appointed time to take my call).
 My first explainers in this foreign land were Perry Haines, Robert Elms, Chris Sullivan, Simon Withers and Melissa Caplan, none of whom I actually met till weeks later.
-One instant outcome came while talking to Perry Haines two days after the Scala eye-opener when I urged him as a student journalist at St Martin’s to propose a fashion item on the dandy theme we’d seen paraded at the Scala to the Standard’s fashion editor Liz Smith.
+One instant outcome came while talking to Perry Haines two days after the Scala eye-opener when I urged him as a third-year student journalist at St Martin’s to propose a fashion item on the dandy theme we’d seen paraded at the Scala to the Standard’s fashion editor Liz Smith.
 It was more credible that the message came from Haines rather than from me as a colleague suggesting it to Liz myself.
 It came as news to discover that Perry was already one of Liz Smith’s savvy streetwise informants!
-Great minds thought alike and a week later I found myself editing Liz’s page for 17 March 1980 with photos of the Blitz Kids from Simon Brown, and coining the headline over Perry’s report on “Dandies in hand-me-downs”.
+Great minds thought alike and a week later I found myself editing Liz’s page for 17 March 1980 with photos from Simon Brown showing the most stylish Blitz Kids at the Spandau concert, and coined the headline “Dandies in hand-me-downs” over a report by Perry.
+He enthused about his pals: “They adore romanticism and cherish classicism.”
+Crucially, the one phrase he did NOT use was “New Romantics”, despite what some folk memories believe, and nor did anybody else at the Standard.

 Symes had asked: “This band Spandau Ballet that you keep going on about – do you think they’d be willing to play a couple of weeks in St Tropez?
 I book the British acts for the Papagayo club there.”
-I passed on Dagger’s details, Spandau rehearsed for a St Tropez audition on 29 May, motored off to France and enjoyed a fortnight in the sun from 1 July (closely followed by TCOJ who entertained Papagayo audiences for three weeks).
+Once more, I passed on Dagger’s details, Spandau rehearsed for a St Tropez audition on 29 May, and a month later were motoring off to France to enjoy a fortnight in the sun while playing live nightly from midnight 30 June (closely followed by TCOJ who entertained Papagayo audiences for the next three weeks).

-As for the dreaded title for all of this, it would be very hard to pin down one creator of the phrase “New Romantics”.
+As for the dreaded label for all of this innovation, it’s very hard to pin down one creator of the phrase “New Romantics”.
 I had toyed with “A Beano of Dandies” because my impression was that “dandy” was the one descriptor more used than any other during 1980 by Elms, Haines, G Kemp, Sullivan, Richard Burgess, myself and others, yet it never caught on.
-Nevertheless “New Romantics” was definitely “in the ether” as Betty Page said after her major survey of the Spandau effect was published in the music weekly Sounds on 12 September 1980, covered by the stark headline “The New Romantics”, penned by her editor Alan Lewis.
+(In 2008 a Guardian headline stated that Burgess, as Spandau’s first producer, had “coined the term New Romantics”, though it cited no source.)
+Plainly, “New Romantics” was definitely “in the ether” as Betty Page said after her major survey of the Spandau effect was published in the music weekly Sounds on 12 September 1980: this was covered by the stark headline “The New Romantics”, which was penned by her editor Alan Lewis.

-Nick Logan has offered that same ethereal source after he wrote that same phrase in issue five of The Face during August: “It was in the air”.
-Peter York, Alan Lewis and I are all on record as agreeing about that.
-But it took Lewis to put it on Betty’s feature even though she hadn’t used those words in her text.
-That is an example of editor’s privilege when you’re convinced what’s “in the air” says it all!
-Even though Sounds had published their headline, I carefully chose approximations about “romance” in my OTL captions on our 18 September menswear pictures because Spandau (who were showing off their own new Look) absolutely did not want the phrase New Romantics applying to them.
+Nick Logan has offered that same ethereal source after he wrote that same phrase as a trailer in issue five of his keen magazine The Face during August: “It was in the air,” he says.
+Peter York, Alan Lewis and I are all on record as agreeing with that feeling.
+But it took Lewis to put it on Betty’s report even though she hadn’t used those words in her text.
+That is a courageous example of editor’s privilege when you’re convinced what’s “in the air” says it all!
+Even after Sounds had published their headline, on 18 September I carefully chose approximations to the word “romance” in our captions describing OTL’s menswear pictures because Spandau (who were modelling their own new baggy pants Look) absolutely did not want the phrase New Romantics applying to them.
 Blitz Kids likewise winced at the phrase.
-Yet there it is.
+Yet today there it is.

 NONE OF THESE WAVE-MAKING HEROES